pg8wood/discord-voice-assistant-bot/README.md

 Create a new Sheet and configure a service account for the bot [following this tutorial](https://youtu.be/vISRn5qFrkM).
 If you wish, share the link with your guild's members to allow them to add their own flavor to the bot.

+Note: The video tutorial states to use the Google Drive API; use the Google Sheets API instead.
+All other steps are the same.

 <br />

 ## Usage

 ### Vanilla bot
-Run `bot/bot_service.sh` to run the Discord bot without any fancy Google Assistant functionality.
+Run `python3 bot/bot_service.py` (Mac users should run `bot/bot_service.sh`) to run the Discord bot without any fancy Google Assistant functionality.

 ### Google Assistant mode
 Run the Sanic server with `python3 bot/index.py`.
 This will run the web server at http://localhost:8000.